 - 1) Changes to Existing Structures - a) Routine maintenance of existing structures within the District shall be deemed of no interest to the Commission. - b) When determining the appropriateness of all other alternatives, Restorations, or remodeling of existing structures within the District The following criteria shall be used: - i.
 When an exterior change is proposed, significant existing materials and elements shall be retained.
-Any new design elements introduced shall respect the character, age, and history of the structure. - Existing historical doors, door frames, windows, and window frames shall be retained and rehabilitated wherever possible.
+Any new design elements introduced shall respect the character, age, and history of the structure. - ii.
+Existing historical doors, door frames, windows, and window frames shall be retained and rehabilitated wherever possible.
 When replacement is essential, new doors, door frames, windows, and window frames shall be in character with the structure. - iii.
 Features which give a roof historical character shall be preserved or restored to the extent that such features are visible from the ground. - iv.
-Essential outdoor mechanical equipment shall be installed in locations which create the least disturbance to the historical appearance of the structure and which involve minimum alteration and impact to its structure. - 2) Construction of New Structures

-- a) Construction shall be complimentary to the configuration of existing structures in the District. - b) Structures shall utilize exterior materials in keeping with the exteriors of structures in the District and shall respect and reflect the traditional scale and proportions of other existing historical structures. - 3) Demolition - a) No demolition permit may be issued by the Town until the Commission has either filed with the Town a signed letter of Approval or has failed to file a notice of Disapproval within the Specified time period of forty five (45) days. - b) Where public safety needs require the prompt removal of a structure within the District, as determined and certified by the Town, the Historic District Commission shall allow removal if notice was provided to the Committee within 24 hours by Certified mail of such determination. - 4) Relocations
+Essential outdoor mechanical equipment shall be installed in locations which create the least disturbance to the historical appearance of the structure and which involve minimum alteration and impact to its structure. - 2) Construction of New Structures - a) Construction shall be complementary to the configuration of existing structures in the District. - b) Structures shall utilize exterior materials in keeping with the exteriors of structures in the District and shall respect and reflect the traditional scale and proportions of other existing historical structures. - 3) Demolition - a) No demolition permit may be issued by the Town until the b) Where public safety needs require the prompt removal of a structure within the District, as determined and certified by the Town, the Historic District Commission shall allow removal if notice was provided to the Committee within 24 hours by certified mail of such determination.